Yuhao018/Making-Journal/journal-pages/week-06.md

 In the subsequent development of the project's visualisation and interactive features, I will pay more attention to visual effects, making the data easier for readers to understand, and ensuring the interactive functions support in-depth data exploration.

+## Technical Skill Building

+The first technical gap I am concerned about is learning how to load and draw GeoJSON world maps in p5. js.
+This is an important step in my project, as maps are the foundational layer for visualizing tourist data.

+I first downloaded a world map file in GeoJSON format and placed it in my project folder.
+I use the loadJSON() function in p5. js to load files in the preload() function.
+Then, I learned the structure of GeoJSON files and learned how to locate graphic coordinates.

+Through this process, I learned the structure of GeoJSON data and how to determine geographic coordinates.

+## Initial Concept Sketch